addiexx1/MyWeb/README.md

 # Build a Portfolio
 Hello World!
-I have built a responsive personal website using html, scss, javascript that has 5 pages include Home, About, Work, Passion and Contact.
+I have built a responsive personal website using html, css,scss, javascript that has 5 pages include Home, About, Work, Passion and Contact.

 # Background image credits to Pixels.com
 Great free stock photos & videos shared by talented creators